 LOGIQ enables you to set alerts against events, data, or metrics of interest derived from your log data.
 The Alerts page on the UI lists all of the alerts you've configured on LOGIQ.
 You can sort and display the list of alerts by their name, message, state, and the time they were last updated or created.
 Depending on your user permissions within LOGIQ, you can click an alert to view more information or reconfigure the alert based on your need.

 The following image depicts a typical Alerts page on the LOGIQ UI.

-The Logs page lists all of the logs generated across your IT environment that's being ingested into LOGIQ.
-The Logs page lists and categorizes logs based on Namespace, Application, ProcID, Tags, and when they were last updated.
+The Explore page lists all of the log streams generated across your IT environment that are being ingested into LOGIQ.
+The Explore page lists and categorizes logs based on Namespace, Application, ProcID, and when they were last updated.
 By default, logs are listed by the time they were ingested with the most recent applications appearing on the top.
-You can filter logs by namespaces, applications, ProcIDs, and tags.
+You can filter log streams by namespaces, applications, and ProcIDs.
 You can also filter them by custom time ranges.

-The following image depicts a typical Logs page on the LOGIQ UI.
+The following image depicts a typical Explore page on the LOGIQ UI.

 The Create dropdown menu enables you to create new reports, queries, dashboards, and alerts, as shown in the following image.

 A function-specific modal appears based on what you select from this dropdown menu.